tbatchelder/Intro-To-Games/01 Introduction/F - Skills.md

 # Skills needed for Web Game Development

 So you want to make a web game.
-Ok, but what skills do you need in order to do so?
+But what skills do you really need to bring your game to life?

-Creating games is an intricate and demanding job, requiring a blend of skills and tools.
-Having the right tools in your arsenal can significantly impact your success.
+Creating games is an intricate and demanding discipline that requires a unique blend of technical expertise, creative thinking, and strategic problem-solving.
+Success in game development hinges not just on having the right tools, but on developing a comprehensive skill set that spans multiple domains.

-Having the right tools in your toolbox is essenctial for streamlining workflows, enhancing game performance and improving the player experience.
-Whether you're developing a small mobile game or a large-scale PC/Console game, from concept art to coding and debuggin, the tools you choose will shape the outcome of your game.

-Gathered below are research notes I've run across on the skills needed, sorted by what I feel is most important for each section.
+The tools and skills you develop will directly impact your ability to:

+- Design engaging game mechanics

+- Write efficient, performant code

+- Create compelling visual and audio experiences

+- Optimize game performance

+- Solve complex technical challenges

+This section breaks down the essential skills for web game development, organized by their importance and practical application.
+Each skill represents a critical component in transforming your game concept into a playable reality.

+Whether you're aiming to create a simple browser-based game or a more complex web game experience, understanding and developing these skills will be crucial to your success.

 ## The Hard Skills

-These skills are not "hard" in the sense that they are difficult to learn the basics of but are instead the knowledge skills you will need to program the game.
+These skills are called "hard skills" because they represent the specific technical knowledge required to program your game.
+Unlike soft skills, these are concrete, teachable abilities that form the foundation of game development.

 - _HTML / CSS / JavaScript_